jqwik-team/jqwik-samples/README.md

 The [jqwik-starter-gradle] project demonstrates how to use jqwik with Gradle.

+### jqwik with Gradle and Kotlin

+The [jqwik-starter-gradle-kotlin] project demonstrates how to use jqwik with Gradle and Kotlin

 ### jqwik with Maven

 The [jqwik-starter-maven] project demonstrates how to use jqwik with Maven.